BryanSer/JDK8-Nashorn-BUG/README.md

 If what it returned is null then return NashornScriptEngineFactory's ClassLoader.

-This means to construct[ScriptEngineManager(ClassLoader loader)](https://docs.oracle.com/javase/8/docs/api/javax/script/ScriptEngineManager.html#ScriptEngineManager-java.lang.ClassLoader-)with a ClassLoader is useless.
+This means to construct [ScriptEngineManager(ClassLoader loader)](https://docs.oracle.com/javase/8/docs/api/javax/script/ScriptEngineManager.html#ScriptEngineManager-java.lang.ClassLoader-) with a ClassLoader is useless.

 Repair: